 The problem with this idea is that the climate won’t be controlled.
 So, if your area experiences a bitter winter or humid conditions then this may not be your best furniture moving and storage solution.

 Furniture is often ruined by extreme temperatures, especially wood.
-Not to mention, insects, dust mites, etc. can destroy fabric.
+Not to mention, insects, dust mites, etc. can destroy the fabric.
 Always disassemble wood furniture and clean and wax it, and make sure it is placed away from anywhere it can potentially get wet.
 It is also a good idea to clean fabric furniture pieces prior to storage to reduce the risk of mildew or mold.
-Make sure all furniture is dry before storing and cover it with blankets and other cloths to protect against dust and scratches.
+Make sure all furniture is dry before storing and cover it with blankets and other clothes to protect against dust and scratches.

 There is a good chance that you have already considered self-storage.
 You also probably know that the prices can vary greatly.
 If you rent a unit in a busy downtown area it is going to be considerably more than using one in a more rural area.